7ooL/HomeAuto/README.md

 # HomeAuto
 This is a Django based application that makes used of the admin site to administer all aspects of this home automation program.
-Automation is achieved in to main ways.
+Automation is achieved in two main ways.

 1)	Scheduled Jobs
 2)	Nugget firing.